Generic Name: insulin lispro (IN-su-lin LIS-proe)

 - If you will be using Humalog cartridges at home, a health care provider will teach you how to use it.
 Be sure you understand how to use Humalog cartridges.
 Follow the procedures you are taught when you use a dose.
 Contact your health care provider if you have any questions.

 - Humalog cartridges should be clear and colorless.
-Do not use Humalog cartridges if it contains particles, is cloudy or discolored, or if the vial or container is cracked or damaged.
+Do not use Humalog cartridges if it contains particles, is cloudy and discolored, or if the or container is cracked or damaged.

 - Use the proper technique taught to you by your doctor.
 Inject deep under the skin, NOT into muscle or a vein.